 Parents appear nonchalant to the intentions of each ride!
 Yet, I’m beginning to see beyond the newly painted screens and the stale bagged candy-floss, I now see machines cranked and primed, ready to launch me from their plastic upholstered seats.

-I see pulsating lights that blind the eyes of silver and gold fish gawping through stagnant bagged water, and I can hear sounds that mask the fairs hidden intentions, it wants me, its desire is to claim me, it wants to launch me to a premature death!
+I see pulsating lights that blind the eyes of silver and gold fish, gawping as they swim in stagnant bagged water, and I can hear sounds that mask the fairs hidden intentions, it wants me, its desire is to claim me, the fair rides want to launch me to a premature death!

 I feel as if I’m on the verge of hysteria, but, I can’t leave now, I would look weak, and I can’t run or hide, too many people.